November 14, 2018

 In September, the FDA took a hardline stance on the major e-cig companies, saying it would investigate their sales and marketing practices.

-Reports indicate that the FDA plans to ban the sale of flavored e-cigarettes in convenience stores and gas stations and aims to strengthen the requirements for age verification of online sales of e-cigarettes, which have been a backdoor for youths to score their vapes.
+Reports indicate that the FDA plans to ban the sale of flavored e-cigarettes in convenience stores and gas stations, the Times reports, and aims to strengthen the requirements for age verification of online sales of e-cigarettes, which have been a backdoor for youths to score their vapes.

 Additionally, Juul has opted to shut down many of its social media accounts.
 Kevin Burns, a Juul representative told CNN: